Dr. Willis Johnson

 This cancer center is top-ranked by US News and World Report.
 During this Fellowship Dr. Spencer was exposed to numerous advanced breast surgical oncology techniques such as oncoplastics, cutting-edge cancer research, and publication opportunities.

 This Fellowship promoted comprehensive breast cancer treatment plans using a multidisciplinary model.
 This model is a patient-centered approach to breast cancer management involving integrating primary care, medical oncology, radiation oncology, plastic surgery, and pathology expertise to formulate the best possible plan for each unique patient.
-One patient, One place, One plan!

 Dr. Greg Johnson, M.D,